-The motorcycle is standing.
+Condition The motorcycle is stationary.

-- Switch on the ignition by turning the ignition key to the ON position. - Press the MODE button repeatedly until the ODO mode is active. - Keep the MODE button and the SET button pressed simultaneously. - ✓ The time display begins to flash. - Press the MODE button to set the hour. - Press the SET button to set the minute. - Keep the MODE button and the SET button pressed simultaneously. - ✓ The time is set.
+- Switch on the ignition by turning the ignition key to the $\mathbf{ON}$ $\bigcirc$ position. - Press the MODE button repeatedly until the ODO mode is active. - Keep the MODE button and the SET button pressed simultaneously.
+The time display begins to flash. - Press the MODE button to set the hour. - Press the SET button to set the minute. - Keep the MODE button and the SET button pressed simultaneously. - The time is set.